Baptisms and Thanksgivings

 Do remember that it is possible to have a Thanksgiving Service, and follow it at a later date – as and when you or your child feel ready - with a Baptism.

-If you are interested in either of these services, do make contact with our Curate Luke Whiteman who will be very happy to meet up and talk through these options with you.
+If you are interested in either of these services, do make contact with our Vicar Jenny Dawkins who will be very happy to meet up and talk through these options with you.